How to Apply

 If you need to send to an address requiring a signature for delivery:

 College Station, TX 77840

 Three professional letters of recommendation are required.
 These letters should be written by individuals within your organization who can address your potential within the organization (or previous employer), your motivation and commitment to attend and successfully complete this demanding program, and the impact of this program on your career.

 Through the portal, you will send the request to the individuals you indicated.
 It would be to your advantage to have their permission to do so first.

-Letters of recommendation can be submitted, by the recommender, through their access to the application portal.
-However, they can also email a pdf of the letter to firstname.lastname@example.org.
-Letters must be on the organizational letterhead.
+In the application portal the letters of recommendation, called evaluations, can be submitted, by the recommender, through their access to the application portal.
+If they have challenges gaining access or uploading the letter, please have them connect with the MID office at 979-458-2291.
+Recommendation letters must be on the organizational letterhead.

 4. PROFESSIONAL RESUME

 Only for applicants whose native language is not English.
 Not required for anyone with a 4 year undergraduate degree from an accredited US University.
 Department codes are not needed.
 There is no institutional code for the IELTS examination.
 The testing agency should mail official results to the Graduate Admissions Processing (address above).

 All submitted documents will become a part of your application and not be available to return.